LourencoReis/EyeFrame/README.md

 4. **Push** to the branch (`git push origin feature/AmazingFeature`)
 5. **Open** a Pull Request

-### **Ideas for Contributions**
+### Ideas for Contributions
-- 🌐 Add real Warframe API integration
+- Add additional Warframe API integrations
-- 🎨 Create new themes and color schemes
+- Create new themes and color schemes
-- 📱 Add more timer types (Nightwave, Events, etc.)
+- Add more content types (Nightwave, special events, etc.)
-- 🔊 Sound notifications for cycle changes
+- Sound notifications for cycle changes
-- ⚙️ Advanced positioning and size options
+- Advanced positioning and size options

 ---

-## 📄 License
+## License

 This project is licensed under the **ISC License** - see the [LICENSE](LICENSE) file for details.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Digital Extremes** - For creating the amazing Warframe universe
 - **Electron Team** - For the fantastic desktop app framework